Vanyoung/JNU_IS-SE_officialwebsite/README.md

 ## The navigation
 ### Index
-- Put out the homework requirements
+- Put up the homework requirements
 - The upload button

 ### Platform